 file:line:col:messageinformation for every lint error and every breaking change, with the file path carefully outputted to match the input location, including if absolute paths are used, and for breaking change detection, including if types move across files.
 JSON output that includes the end line and end column of the lint error is also available, and JUnit output is coming soon.

 Editor integration: The default error output is easily parseable by any editor, making the feedback loop for issues very short.
-Currently, we only provide Vim integration for linting but will extend this in the future to include other editors such as Emacs, VS Code, and Intellij IDEs.
+Currently, we only provide Vim and Visual Studio Code integration for linting but will extend this in the future to include other editors such as Emacs and Intellij IDEs.

 Check anything from anywhere: Buf allows you to not only check a Protobuf schema stored locally as